muldjord/skyscraper/README.md

 * Completely rewrote how artwork is handled.
 Now uses '~/.skyscraper/artwork.xml' for everything
 * Implemented 'wheel' and 'marquee' media types and rewrote EVERYTHING to make use of them. :D (this was a damn long rewrite!!!!)
 * Added 'wheel' and 'marquee' media types to local dabatase
+* Added 'noresize' option to disable resizing artwork resources when saving them to localdb.
+NOTE!
+This it NOT directly related to how artwork is rendered.
+Check the new 'Artwork' documentation for this.
 * Added support for 'fba' platform

 #### Version 2.1.1 (27th December 2017)